Present Perfect Spanish Tense: Explained Like You’re Five Years Old

 Next, we will examine how the present perfect subjunctive can be connected both to the past and the future.

-(sidenote: this subjunctive tense doesn’t exist in English, which is why some of the sentences don’t translate well. )
+(Sidenote: this subjunctive tense doesn’t exist in English, which is why some of the sentences don’t translate well. )

-Past actions related to the present
+Past Actions Connected to the Present

 For example: